michael-mueller-git/funscript-copilot/README.md

 - Currently nothing is working in the public respository!
 - `auto-tracker`: Is missing the model in the public repository
 - `dense-optical-flow`: sklearn pca is broken for the pinned commit and takes 1000x times longer than the old package version!
+Not a problem of the package wwhen we use the same version as the workign one we still have the problem!